Swans (band): Later years (1988–1997)

 After the Children of God album, Gira professed himself tired with the band's fearsome reputation for noise, feeling that their audience now had expectations that he had no intention of fulfilling.
 He made a conscious decision to tone down the band's sound, introducing more acoustic elements and increasingly emphasizing Jarboe as a singer.
 The first results of this shift in direction were the two records recorded by Gira and Jarboe under the names Skin (in Europe) and World of Skin (in the US).
 The first, Blood, Women, Roses, featured Jarboe on lead vocals, and the second, Shame, Humility, Revenge, featured Gira on lead vocals.
 Both were recorded together in 1987, although Shame, Humility, Revenge was not released until 1988.
 These albums are full of slow, ethereal, melancholy, dirge-like songs, sounding like stripped-down acoustic versions of the Children of God songs.

 The band continued this transformation with an unexpected cover of Joy Division's "Love Will Tear Us Apart", which was released as a single in 1988 on Product Inc. in a confusing array of 7" and 12" inch formats.
 Both Gira and Jarboe sang lead vocals on different versions of the song.
 In later years Gira dismissed this release as a mistake, and for a long time refused to reissue his own vocal version, although Jarboe's version was re-released much sooner.
 However their version of the song was a hit on US college radio in 1988, which led to the group being offered a major label deal at Uni/MCA.
 "I'd worked so hard all my life", said Gira.
-"At 15, I was digging ditches in the desert in Israel, and I put myself through college painting houses.
+"At 15, I was digging ditches in the desert, and I put myself through college painting houses.
 I never saw any money from any of our records.
-So by the time I finally got that carrot dangled in front of me, it was like, 'at last, I can make a living at what I love to do.'"
+So by the time I finally got that carrot dangled in front of me, it was like, 'at last, I can make a living at what I love to do'."